natenka/pyneng-book-en/docs/source/book/02_git_github/pyneng_github.rst

 Updating local copy of repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you need to update the local repository to synchronize it with Github version, you need to perform “git pull” from inside the created pyneng-examples-exercises directory.
+If you need to update local repository to synchronize it with Github version, you need to perform *git pull* from inside the created pyneng-examples-exercises directory.

-If there were no updates, the output would be:
+If there were no updates, output would be:

 ::

     $ git pull
     Already up-to-date.

-If there were updates, the output would be something like this:
+If there were updates, output would be something like this:

 ::